StackStorm-Exchange/stackstorm-packer/README.md

 a tool for creating machine and container images for multiple platforms from a single source configuration.

+## Setup

-Requires `packer` to be installed on Worker nodes.
-See _configuration_ for additional details.
+* Install `packer` to be installed on all StackStorm nodes.
+Please follow the [HashiCorp Packer install guide](https://www.packer.io/intro/getting-started/install.html)
+* Configure the pack, see [configuration](#Configuration) for additional details.

 ## Configuration